 Sign Up for Updates

-Stress eating, or emotional eating, is when you eat in order to escape whatever bad feelings you’re experiencing, in the hope that food will make you feel better.
-Sometimes it’s a conscious decision, but more often it’s just a mindless response to a vague, negative emotion.
+But more often it’s just a mindless response to a vague, negative emotion that you can’t quite put your finger on.
 You may not know what’s bothering you, but you’re pretty sure that food is the one thing that will cure whatever ails you.

-There are few tell-tale signs that can help you distinguish emotional hunger/stress eating from true, physical hunger.
+There are few telltale signs that can help you distinguish emotional hunger or stress eating from true, physical hunger.